 Because of these alleged crimes, the United States had offered a $2.5 million dollar reward for information on his whereabouts, and Colombian courts had convicted him of kidnapping, drug trafficking, terrorism, and murder.

-Colombian courts have sentenced the rebel leader for a series of offensives and crimes.
+Colombian courts have sentenced the former rebel leader for a series of offensives and crimes.
 He has been called to trial by the Special Jurisdiction for Peace (JEP) that will determine his punishment.

 Little is known about Romaña’s life before the FARC as hardly any of the intelligence information made public has ever been confirmed by the rebel group.

-Additionally, the Colombian army on at least one occasions falsely claimed the death of the rebel commander, making it difficult to establish the veracity of claims made against him.
+Additionally, the Colombian army on at least one occasion falsely claimed the death of the rebel commander, making it difficult to establish the veracity of claims made against him.